Movita Johnson-Harrell

 Movita Johnson-Harrell (born April 21, 1966) is an American politician from Pennsylvania who served as a Democratic member of the Pennsylvania House of Representatives for the 190th district from March to December 2019.
-She is the first female Muslim member of the Pennsylvania House of Representatives.
+She was the first female Muslim member of the Pennsylvania House of Representatives.

 She resigned after pleading guilty to various criminal acts related to a charity she worked for.
 She was sentenced to 3 months in jail followed by 8.5 months on house arrest, 11 months on parole, and 2 years probation.

-Early life and career
+Early life and education

 Johnson-Harrell was raised in poverty in a family that suffered from generations of substance abuse.
 She received support from welfare and lived in public housing.
 She earned an associate's degree in behavioral health in 1999.
 She also earned a bachelor's degree in applied science in 2002 and a master's degree in social work from the University of Pennsylvania in 2004.

+Career

 Johnson-Harrell worked as supervisor of victim services for the Philadelphia District Attorney's office.
 She is the founder of the CHARLES Foundation (Creating Healthy Alternatives Results in Less Emotional Suffering) which was established in 2011 after the mistaken identity shooting death of her 18-year-old son, Charles André Johnson.
 The CHARLES foundation is focused on improving the lives of young people, their neighborhoods and "common-sense" gun control legislation to reduce violence.